roblouie/structjs/readme.md

 Defines 64-bit floating point number.
 ####  Parameters
 `propertyName`
 What you want the property to be named in the resulting object.
 #### Returns
 A property info object with the format `{ propertyName, propertyType: 'Float64', byteLength: 8 }` used by the `Struct` constructor.

+---

+## Instance Methods

+### createObject(arrayBuffer, startOffset, isLittleEndian)
+Creates an object from an ArrayBuffer as defined by your struct.
+#### Parameters
+`arrayBuffer`
+ArrayBuffer to create the object from.

+`startOffset`
+Position in the ArrayBuffer to start from.

+`isLittleEndian`
+Pass true to use little endian format.
+Defaults to big endian.

+#### Returns
+Object with properties defined in struct, as well as the backing Dataview, a collection of offsets to those properties in the DataView, and the total byte length of the object.

+---

+### createArray(arrayBuffer, startOffset, numberOfObjects, isLittleEndian)
+Creates an array of objects from an ArrayBuffer as defined by your struct.
+#### Parameters
+`arrayBuffer`
+ArrayBuffer to create the object from.

+`startOffset`
+Position in the ArrayBuffer to start from.

+`isLittleEndian`
+Pass true to use little endian format.
+Defaults to big endian.

+#### Returns
+Array of objects with properties defined in struct, as well as the backing Dataview, a collection of offsets to those properties in the DataView, and the total byte length of the object.